travelster/DBGallery/beyond-basics/data-layout-settings.md

 # Data Layout Settings

-Which metadata is viewed shown across various pages within the system can be of crucial importance.
+Which data is viewed shown across various pages within the system can be of crucial importance.
 Even when not critical, determining which data is shown, and where, can add significant convenience and value to the system and its image collection.

-All DBGallery metadata fields can be arranged using these data layout settings, including custom fields.
+All DBGallery data fields can be arranged using these data layout settings, including custom fields.

 Following are a couple examples of changes to data being displayed: